A new photo of an Electric Quick Canoe by Joe Koenicke – click his name for more Quick Canoe Adventures. It is an easy to build plywood cargo canoe.

 The Quick Canoes build quickly 😉 This clip shows the full process in 6 minutes

 He was using the electric trolling motor on a dinghy and getting about 1.5knots and a mile or so out of it – so not effective.
 On this boat he gets about 5 to 7mph using the same 34lb Minn Kota trolling motor.
 Electric Canoes are faster than a paddled canoe.
 Also he is getting quite good range, because the boat is going faster.
 When I saw the video I wanted to add the idea to my plan range.

 What a great boat!

-The boat has the existing Quick Canoe attributes of being very cheap in materials and very simple to build.
+This cargo canoe has the existing Quick Canoe attributes of being very cheap in materials and very simple to build.

 Dana and I talked about using the concept to make a new plan.
 The Quick Canoe Electric – the plans are ready and are $30 and very detailed.
 The boat comes out of three sheets of plywood*.

 (* three sheets is without any built in buoyancy – which can be blocks of foam or built in tanks.
 Tanks would cost an extra sheet of ply and there is a basic drawing in the plan for a possible layout.
 The boat is OK in small rivers and lakes as in the video, but without buoyancy the weight of the batteries might sink the boat if it capsizes.)

 I ended up following his main ideas but tweaking it a bit to get a little more stability and hit the right numbers for the expected cruising speed.

 This plywood electric boat is specifically designed for very low power – the shapes required to go at higher speeds safely are very different from this.